PabloMK7/citra/README.md

 ### Support
-If you like, you can donate using Bitcoin at the address 1LohumuWkH1xYtpbPAG5LMmyCJjqnPfPdu or using PayPal by contacting [bunneidev@gmail.com](mailto:bunneidev@gmail.com).
+We happily accept monetary donations, or donated games and hardware.
+Please see our [donations page](https://citra-emu.org/page/donate) for more information on how you can contribute to Citra.
 Any donations received will go towards things like:
 * 3DS consoles for developers to explore the hardware
 * 3DS games for testing
 * Any equipment required for homebrew
 * Infrastructure setup
 * Eventually 3D displays to get proper 3D output working
-* Etc.

 We also more than gladly accept used 3DS consoles, preferably ones with firmware 4.5 or lower!
 If you would like to give yours away, don't hesitate to join our IRC channel #citra on [Freenode](http://webchat.freenode.net/?channels=citra) and talk to neobrain or bunnei.
 Mind you, IRC is slow-paced, so it might be a while until people reply.
 If you're in a hurry you can just leave contact details in the channel or via private message and we'll get back to you.